jkallu/Visual-Programming/README.md

 * This can be considered as the simulation of the program and data execution.
 * In this way one can easily see the outputs of each blocks just in time and can easily debug the program.
 * Once the program execution is simulated and tested one can generate a standalone Makefile and the main program which calls the already created library and execute this program and generate the binary.
-* This binary uses the same library used for simulation.
+* This binary uses the same library that was used for the testing and simulation.
 * In this way the simulation and stand alone results will be the same.
 * More over the output binary is a compiled (non interpreted) binary.
 * Also blocks supports mathematical expressions which are then compiled to C/C++.